FouierL/Di-Fusion/README.md

 # References
-If you find this repository useful for your research, please cite the following work.
+If you find this repository useful for your research, consider cite the following work:
 ```
 @inproceedings{wuself,
   title={Self-Supervised Diffusion MRI Denoising via Iterative and Stable Refinement},